oslego/better-twitter/README.md

 - [select-dom](https://www.npmjs.com/package/select-dom)

 ## Changelog
+Version 1.4.3 (2 June 2020)

+- Hide "Who to follow" recommendations when they appear in the main timeline as well as those that appear in the sidebar.

 Version 1.4.2 (4 March 2020)

 - Fixed a bug where video playback was broken when the option to hide promoted tweets was set.